 Like many cities in Europe during 1960's, Helsinki believed to the practically endless growth.
 The estimate for year 2000 was 2 million inhbitants in only Helsinki.
 In 2000 the whole Helsinki metropolitan area (Helsinki, Espoo, Kauniainen and Vantaa) was slightly over one million.

 The optimistic estimate was the background of the metro decision – besides the dreams of the train manufacturer Valmet to gain the world markets of metro trains.
 When these estimates never realized, the load planned for the metro never appeared.
+Valmet trains also vere never delivered elswhere than to Helsinki.
+Having the width of 3,2 meters cars were too large for most metro system in 1980's.

 The land use efficiency in Helsinki area is relatively low.
 Houses are usually 5 to 8 floor high, and the density in suburbs is so low, that there is not enough inhabitants in walking distance from a metro station.
 With the recent track building standard, metro track is too expensive to build to cover all the built area and to fit to the population density.
 To collect high enough passenger flows to the metro, a strong feeder bus system is required.
 To build a line long enough to collect passengers is both too expensive and exceeds the Helsinki city borders.
+For this reason the western extension to neighbour city Espoo took 40 years to start building.

 The mistake of Helsinki metro is it's unflexibilty.
 It was designed to be able to carry the maximum possible passenger flow.
 But what was required was to be able to carry less passengers than estimated.